andrewCluey/devops-agent/README.md

 With the agent created, you can now submit code to it to provide a summary.

-If you use the Python script `ask-devops.py` then this will read the content of a file called `changes.txt` , that should be populated from a `git diff` command. (specifically `git diff main $branchName > ./changes.txt`), this will result in the devops agent providing a summmary of the changes that Git can see.
+The script `ask-devops.py`, reads the content from a file named `changes.txt`, with the intention being that this is the result of a `git diff` command (`git diff main $branchName > ./changes.txt`).
+This results in the devops agent providing a summmary of the changes submitted to the specified branch when compared to the main branch.
 Exactly which source and target branch these changes are from depends on the git diff command used.
 For example:

 `git diff main feature/initial > changes.txt`

+This will compare the commited changes in the `feature/initial` branch, to the main branch.

-To use one of the example projects in the `./examples` directory, you can simply use local git for this.
-You don't need a remote git repo for testing.
+You can use one of the example projects in the `./examples` directory, with local git for this.

 - With the foundry project and agent setup, you're good to jump straight in to the code
 - Create a new local Git repo by creating a new directory on your system and run `git init`